MovieLabs/OMC/Docs/Tech-Notes/Assets.md

 - Separation of its [structural and functional characteristics](Functional&Structural.md)
 - The specific location of an asset can be abstracted and resolved when needed.
 This involves the use of a resolution service that returns a specific location on request.
 [Read our blog post on resolving assets]([Through the Looking Glass - MovieLabs](https://movielabs.com/through-the-looking-glass/))

-In practical terms the general expected pattern for using the OMC-JSON is that the payload describes a set of assets and each asset contains one or more identifiers.
-The identifiers can be passed to a resolution service which will return a URL for the required resource.
-Applications may not have to resolve identifiers if the JSON contains enough information or if the identifier itself is a resolved location (such as a URL.)
+In practical terms the general expected pattern for using the OMC-JSON is that the payload describes a set of entities and each entity contains one or more identifiers.
+This tech note focuses on Assets.

+If there is only an identifier in the Assets, it can be passed to a resolution service which will return a URL for the required resource.
+Applications do not have to resolve identifiers if the JSON contains enough information or if the identifier itself is a resolved location (such as a URL.)
+See *[LINK: Identifiers and References in Schema-Structure]* for more on identifiers vs fully formed entities.

 Often the process of deciding exactly which set of assets a person or service needs for a particular task is complicated.
-Assets advance through multiple versions and there might be different variants or representations of the same asset.
-Note: a formal extension to OMC for managing versions is underway; one if its most important features is that a version is itself just another Asset that can be used independently.
+Assets advance through multiple versions and there might be different variants or representations of the same asset. *Note*: An extension to OMC for managing versions is underway; one if its most important features is that a version is itself just another Asset that can be used independently.

-The intent in the OMC-JSON is that a set of assets needed for a task can be communicated and unambiguously resolved.

 ### Conventions
 #### Identifiers
+ *[LINK: Identifiers and References in Schema-Structure]*

-How to construct an asset and use the different identifiers.
+How to construct an asset and use the different identifiers:

 - The asset identifier for the entity uniquely identifies the 'whole' asset - the combination of its structural and functional characteristics.
 [LINK: See Functional& Structural for an explanation of this concept]

-- The structural identifier in the structural characteristics references the essence of the asset.
-In many cases the asset itself (e.g., a fileor a URL-accessible resource) can be located or resolved with this identifier.
+- The structural identifier in the structural characteristics is for the essence of the asset.
+In many cases the essence (e.g., a file or a URL-accessible resource) can be located or resolved with this identifier.

-- *A variant is new entity, it gets it's own identifier*
-- *Representations share an asset identifier, each instance of any essence has a unique id, representation is a property of the structural characteristics*
-- *A new version maintains the same main identifier across versions, each essence had a unique id.
-Version is property of the structural characteristics, as the other aspects of the asset do not change (i.e. it's functional characteristics).

 #### Structural and Functional
 [*Structural and functional types*](./Functional&Structural.md)

+Roughly speaking, the functional attributes of an Asset relate to how it is used, and the structural properties relate to what it is.

 **Structural and functional properties**
-Along with a structural type specific properties related to its structural and functional type may also be included.
+Along with a functional and structural type, specific properties related to its structural and functional type may also be included.

-Structural properties describe details of the asset that are independent of it's use, for example the size or color depth of an image, or the gps coordinates of where it was captured.
+Structural properties describe details of the asset that are independent of its use, for example the size or color depth of an image, or the gps coordinates of where it was captured.

-Given the large array of structural types and the number of potential properties involved it should be remembered the intent of the OMC-JSON is not to replicate existing metadata schemes, the structural properties provide an opportunity to communicate some key properties that may be useful in finding, identifying or disambiguating assets in a workflow without the need to explicitly parse the native formats.
+Given the large array of structural types and the number of potential properties involved it should be remembered the intent of the OMC-JSON is not to replicate existing metadata schemes.
+The structural properties provide an opportunity to communicate some key properties that may be useful in finding, identifying or disambiguating assets in a workflow without the need to explicitly parse the underlying formats.

 This can be especially useful where these properties are embedded as part of a file.
-Where metadata is not embedded it would generally be considered an asset in its own right, identified and made available accordingly.
+Where metadata is not embedded it would generally  *RGD: is htis really 'generally'?* be considered an asset in its own right, identified and made available accordingly.

-For systems that do not employ a resolver but are file based, the structural properties can encode a file path and name for the essence.
+For systems that are file based, the structural properties can encode a file path and name for the essence.

 *Note: Should we also say, these could be used to encode what a file should be named along with a file path, for use when hydrating a system that uses a resolver.
-Typically when you retrieve a file from a bucket the URL will describe a path and name used for the cloud system, this may not be how you want to setup files in an application*
+Typically when you retrieve a file from a bucket the URL will describe a path and name used for the cloud system, this may not be how you want to setup files in an application RGD: i think this is a separate note on 'using cloud storage with a resolver',*

-Similarly functional properties can optionally be included.
-These may also be subsets of existing metadata, for example the ordering for a set of assets in some sort of sequence or timing information.
+Similarly functional properties can be included.
+These may also be subsets of existing metadata, for example the ordering for a set of assets in some sort of sequence or timing information, and informaiton related to a particular functional use.

 ### Examples
-The following examples use a pseudo representation of the JSON and a similar pseudo example of how parameters in the current resolver spec would be represented.
+The following examples use a pseudo representation of the JSON and a similar pseudo example of how parameters in the current resolver spec can be represented.

 *[Need to point this to the resolver spec/code and blog]*

+*[move resolver-specific stuff to another document?]*

+#### Single Digital Asset

-A single digital asset, the essence is identified with E1
+A single digital asset, identifier A1; essence identifier E1.
+A1 can be resolved asking for metadata or for essence, and E1 can be resolved to the essence.

 ```
 OMC
 identifier